fibo7997/VIX-Advanced/README.md

 ## Overview
 This strategy leverages VIX price data and daily gamma exposure data to make trading decisions.
 Key features of the strategy include:

 1. Gamma Overlay: Adjusts position sizes based on gamma levels.
-High gamma readings indicate a greater potential influence of market makers, so position sizes are increased when gamma is high.
+High gamma readings indicate a greater potential influence of market makers, so position sizes are increased for shorts, when gamma is high.
+When gamma is negative or low, we know we are in a unhedged market where more volatility is likely.
+So long vix signals will have more weight during high gamma, and shorts will have less weight.

 2. Z-score Triggering: Uses moving Z-score of the VIX price to identify entry and exit points based on statistical deviations.